 Travel teams play between 3 and 5 tournaments.
 One tournament is our home tournament in Rochester.
 Games typically start on a Friday night or Saturday morning on a given weekend.
 Most out-of-town tournaments are in the Twin Cities area, within a couple hours drive of Rochester.
 Hotels and overnight stays are not required, but individual teams can decide to stay and organize a block of rooms.
 Families are responsible for paying any out-of-town expenses such as hotel, meals, gas, etc.

 The state tournaments charge an entry fee and a gate fee.
 RYBA pays these fees for one state tournament.
-If a team decides to play in second or third state tournament, both the entry fee and the gate fee are the responsibility of the team.
+If a team decides to play in a second or third state tournament, both the entry fee and the gate fee are the responsibility of the team.

 Coaching is an important role in baseball.
 The application process for RYBA travel coaches is as follows.